-The liver in a chicken has several significant functions, including; bile secretion, detoxification, metabolism of carbohydrates, lipids and proteins, as well as several other metabolic functions.
+The liver in a chicken has several significant functioning including; bile secretion, detoxification, metabolism of carbohydrates, lipids and proteins, as well as several other metabolic functions.

-Important damage can occur before clinical signs become apparent.
+Liver diseases: Important damage can occur before clinical signs become apparent.
 The clinical silence of the hepatic lesions is due its significant reserve of functional capacity, its complex and its extraordinary capacity of regeneration.
-Several syndromes are recognized in the poultry and a few of them are:
+Several syndromes are recognized in the poultry and a few of them are;

-This condition occurs primarily in birds kept in cages, but has also been recognized as a less significant problem in birds kept in litter.
+Fatty Liver Syndrome: this condition occurs primarily in birds kept in cages, but has also been recognized as a less significant problem in birds kept on litter.
 It is associated with birds fed high energy diets and the first sign of the syndrome is an increase in mortality of the flock with birds in full production being found dead with pale heads.

-To overcome the effects of these conditions in poultry there is a need for a hepatoprotectant / liver tonic which is a combination of lipotropic agents, liver stimulants, antioxidants, mold inhibitors and toxin binders as a complete liver tonic.
+To overcome effects of these conditions in poultry there is a need for a hepatoprotectant/ liver tonic which is a combination of lipotropic agents, liver stimulants, antioxidants, mould inhibitors and toxin binders as a complete liver tonic.

 - A ready source of amino acids for hepatic regeneration

 - Facilitate detoxification and liver cell rejuvenation